hyeonji0831/CPE_machine_learning_prediction/README.md

 Carbapenemase-producing Enterobacterales (CPE) infections are a significant concern in healthcare settings, particularly in intensive care units (ICUs).
 Early prediction and isolation of patients colonized with CPE upon admission can help prevent the spread of these infections.

 ### Methods
 We developed and evaluated various machine learning models to predict CPE colonization using clinical and demographic data from ICU admissions.
 The models were trained on a dataset from 2022 and validated on a separate dataset from 2023.
-Data augmentation techniques, such as SMOTE, were applied to address class imbalance.
+Data augmentation techniques, SMOTE, was applied to address class imbalance.

 ### Results
 Logistic regression demonstrated the best performance among the models tested, with notable improvements when using augmented data.
 Performance metrics, including ROC-AUC and PR-AUC, were used to evaluate the models.